NationalAssociationOfRealtors/Indicators/README.rst

 ::

-    GDP is eighteen trillion, one hundred and twenty-eight billion, two hundred million.
+    Gross Domestic Product is eighteen thousand, one hundred and forty-eight point four,  measured in billions of dollars.